Friday, September 29, 2006

 This casserole is so easy and a wonderful use of complementary protein.
 I found this in a 1992 COUNTRY WOMAN magazine and adapted it to our tastes.

-Here are a few more pages from my prayer journal, for those who are interested.
+A few more pages from my prayer journal

 Here is another page from the “Adoration” section of my prayer journal: